-(16 May 2014)
+(26 May 2016)

+a) IHO Circular Letter N° 62/2014, dated 25 August 2014

+b) IHO Circular Letter N° xx/2016, dated xx Month 2016

 All Regional Hydrographic Commissions (RHCs) are encouraged to appoint a Capacity Building (CB) Coordinator to ensure that regional capacity building activities are aligned and coordinated in accordance with the procedures and practices developed by the CBSC.
 Such appointment should be reflected in the RHC Statutes to define the role of the CB Coordinator.